 Guess where Colin got his niche and motto from?
 Forward Printing, which has a very similar mantra in a much bigger market, the Bay Area.
 The reason Colin’s niche so closely reflects Forward Printing’s is because part of Forward’s differentiation strategy is to teach others how to produce prints as soft as their own.
 They’ve written articles, taught classes and, in Colin’s case, let him come into their shop and hang out for an entire week!

 “The decision to share the tricks of our trade with other printers helped us establish ourselves as thought leaders in the space, which added credibility to our services.
 That layer of credibility, paired with providing consistently superior products that delivered on our brand promises, helped us get our foot in the door with new clients and create a sense of stickiness one we had them.”

--Dan Corcoran, Co-founder of Forward Printing, a Ryonet customer, on finding your niche.
+-Dan Corcoran, Co-founder of Forward Printing, on finding your niche.

 Forward Printing’s niche is quality, and they excel at it.
 They’ve established credibility as leading providers of soft prints by educating others on the topic.
 Some screen printers find their niche in printing only water-based ink, some focus on halftone printing and photorealism, while some have found their connection in printing on only athletic apparel and polyester garments.
 Whatever you choose, the key is commitment.
 Once you commit to a niche, make sure that you are indeed excelling in it and that you can offer the best service for that kind of printing.

 Seeking Out Your Own Niche